-For more information about child and adult baptism please contact the parish office or see one of the parish priests after any Mass.
+For more information about child and adult baptism please contact the parish office or see the parish priest after Mass.
 You can also see the Catechism of the Catholic Church paragraphs 1213 to 1284.

-To arrange for the baptism of an infant, it is important that you contact the Parish Office, speak with the Pastor or the Deacon after any Mass.
-Don’t be surprised if they ask you to follow up with the phone call or email since often there are many, many requests after each service.
+To arrange for the baptism of an infant, it is important that you contact the Parish Office, or speak with the Priest after Mass.

 If you are an adult seeking to be baptized then you should check out the RCIA page on “Becoming a Catholic – the Rite of Christian Initiation for Adults“.